hevnsnt/Awesome_Incident_Response/README.md

 Being able to fully understand the scope of a security incident, we need evidence to review.
 When did this happen?
 How long ago?
 How many systems are impacted?
 Was anything exfiltrated/destroyed?
 Who did this?.
 All of these can be answered with an Awesome Logging strategy.
 The logging section of the [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md#2-ensure-you-are-logging-the-correct-events) is a good starting point of systems that should be logged.

+The core of Identification is triage and investigation.
+It's the process of taking a single indicator—an alert, a weird log entry—and building a complete picture of what's happening.
+This is where all that hard work you did in the Preparation phase pays off.
+Remember that Awesome Logging strategy we talked about?
+This is its time to shine.
+Without good data, you're flying blind.
+With it, you can start answering the critical questions every incident commander needs to know: Who is the attacker?
+What systems are they on?
+When did they get in?
+Where have they been?
+How did they do it?
+And why are they targeting us?
+Answering these questions quickly and accurately is the difference between a controlled response and pure chaos.

+Do these 6 things to turn a confusing alert into actionable intelligence:

+### 1. Acknowledge and Validate the Initial Alert:
+Detection can come from anywhere: a SIEM alert, an EDR tool flagging a suspicious process, a user reporting a weird email, or even a call from the FBI.
+The first step is to acknowledge the signal and begin the validation process.
+A single alert is rarely enough to declare an incident.
+Your first responders, often the SOC, need to perform initial validation by correlating the alert with other data sources.
+Does that network alert match up with endpoint process logs?
+Does that "impossible travel" alert make sense given the user's calendar?
+This initial filter is crucial to weed out the false positives so the CSIRT can focus on real threats.

+### 2. Establish Situational Awareness:
+Answer the 5 W's: Once an event is validated, the Incident Commander's primary goal is to establish situational awareness.
+This is the detective work.
+You need to immediately start answering the fundamental investigative questions :

+* Who?
+Which user accounts are compromised?
+Who is the adversary?
+* What?
+What systems, applications, and data are affected?
+What is the nature of the attack (malware, data theft, etc.)?
+* Where?
+Where in the network is the activity?
+Is it contained or spreading?
+On-prem or in the cloud?
+* When?
+What's the timeline?
+When did the initial compromise occur?
+* How?
+What was the entry point?
+What tools and techniques are being used?

+The answers to these questions form the foundation for every strategic decision you'll make next.

+### 3. Determine the Severity and Impact:
+Not all incidents are created equal.
+A single malware infection on a non-critical workstation is not the same as a domain controller compromise.
+You must use a formal process to classify the incident's severity, ensuring the response is proportional to the risk.
+This is where the Incident Classification Matrix from your Incident Response Plan comes into play.
+By evaluating the functional impact (what's broken?), the information impact (what data is at risk?), and the recoverability (how hard is it to fix?), you can assign a severity level—like Critical, High, Medium, or Low.
+This classification dictates everything that follows: who gets called, how fast you need to move, and what resources are mobilized.

+### 4. Correlate, Correlate, Correlate!:
+Never trust a single data point.
+A single alert is just a breadcrumb; it's not the whole trail.
+An Awesome Incident Response relies on building a case from multiple, corroborating pieces of evidence.
+This is where you leverage the full spectrum of logs you so diligently set up in the Preparation phase.
+Your job as the incident commander is to identify, obtain, and review all logs that may be relevant to the investigation.

+Think of it as pivoting.
+You start with one piece of data and use it to find the next.
+Discovered a compromised user account from a suspicious VPN login?
+That's your starting point.

+* Pivot from the connection: What else did that attacker's source IP do?
+Pull the firewall, proxy, and DNS logs for that IP address at the time of the login.
+Did they immediately try to connect to a high-value server or resolve a known malicious domain?
+* Pivot from the identity: What other systems could that user account access?
+Query your identity management systems to understand the user's permissions and group memberships.
+This defines your potential blast radius and tells you where to hunt for lateral movement.
+* Pivot from the endpoint: What happened on the machine they logged into?
+Check the EDR and local event logs on that system for new processes, suspicious command line activity, or registry modifications that occurred moments after the login.

+By weaving together these disparate data sources—network traffic, host-based artifacts, and identity information—you transform a single, low-confidence alert into a high-confidence, well-understood incident.

+### 6. Start the Clock and Document Everything:
+The moment you begin investigating, start a timeline.
+Open a case in your incident tracking system.
+Every action taken, every piece of evidence found, every person contacted—it all needs to be documented with a timestamp.
+This isn't just bureaucratic busywork.
+This documentation is critical for the Post-Incident review, where you'll learn from what happened.
+It's essential for communicating status to leadership.
+And if the incident leads to legal action, this contemporaneous log will be your most valuable piece of evidence.
+In the chaos of a response, details are easily forgotten.
+Write.
+It.
+Down.

+### 6. Escalate According to the Plan:
+The Security Operations Center (SOC) can handle a Low-severity incident.
+The full CSIRT is needed for a Medium.
+But a High or Critical incident?
+That requires bringing in the heavy hitters.
+Your escalation procedures, defined in the IRP, are your guide.
+They tell you exactly when to notify the CISO, when to bring Legal and HR into the loop, and when to get the PR team on standby.
+Following these procedures is not optional.
+It prevents the IC from having to make these calls under pressure and ensures that all stakeholders are engaged at the appropriate time, preventing confusion and enabling a coordinated, enterprise-wide response.

 Read More on the [Identification Chapter](./chapters/2%20-%20Identification/identification.md)